DaisyZhongDai/hkbu-big-data-media/homework3/README.md

 # Brief Introduction
-Nowadays we increasingly rely on electronic equipments to read, study and work.
+Nowadays people increasingly rely on electronic equipments to read, study and work.

 People rarely read printing novel while sizzling online novel has been off to the races.